-An employee's salary is divided evenly over 12 months -September thru August for 9 month employees; August through July for 10 and 11 month employees; and July thru June for 12 month employees.
-The pay periods are for reporting absences.
+Payroll periods are from September thru August for 9 month employees; August through July for 10 and 11 month employees; and July through June for 12 month employees.

+The pay periods are for reporting absences as well as payments for additional jobs.
 Adjustments to pay because of absence will be made in the payroll period in which it falls.
 So, pay shouldn't be considered a month behind, it's the absences that are reported a month behind.
 For late hires, pay is calculated on the number of working days and is divided equally over the remaining pay periods.